Mercator: History in the (Map)Making

 Mercator was one of the most prominent figures in European cartography during the sixteenth and seventeenth centuries - a skilled cosmographer, geographer, historian, and a maker of maps, globes and scientific instruments.

-Mercator spent his formative years in Gangelt in modern North Rhine-Westphalia on the border between the Netherlands and Germany.
+Mercator spent his formative years in Gangelt in modern North Rhine-Westphalia, on the border between The Netherlands and Germany.

 Europe in the early sixteenth century was marked by the religious turmoil of the Reformation and plagued by disease.
-Due to worsening living conditions and famine in Gangelt, the De Kremer family moved back to Rupelmonde to live with Mercator’s uncle on the banks of the River Schelde southwest of Antwerp.
+Due to worsening living conditions and famine in Gangelt, the De Kremer family moved back to Rupelmonde to live with Mercator’s uncle on the banks of the River Schelde, southwest of Antwerp.
 This location was highly influential on the young Mercator: the river acted as a highway, allowing him to gather information from passing travellers and scholars.

 Rupelmonde from ‘Flandria illustrata’ (1641) by Antonius Sanderus.
 Public domain.